UBC-CIC/commit2act/README.md

         - ScrollToTop.js: Function to scroll page content to the top on page change
         - SubmittedActionCard.js: Used in Account Settings, User Profile and Group Profile pages
         - UserContributionDonutCharts.js: Used in Landing page (in GroupCard component) and Group Profile page (in GroupPageLeaderboard component)
-   2. **`/graphql`**:
+   2. **`/graphql`**: Contains files for mutations, queries and the schema
-   3. **`/models`**:
-   4. **`/pages`**: Files for each individual page of the app
+   3. **`/pages`**: Files for each individual page of the app
-   5. **`/reducers`**: Reducers for Login and Signup authentication states
+   4. **`/reducers`**: Reducers for Login and Signup authentication states
-   6. **`/views`**: Files for app routing
+   5. **`/views`**: Files for app routing
-   7. **`/service-worker.js, serviceWorkerRegistration.js`**: Files for setting up application to be a PWA (Progressive Web Application)
+   6. **`/service-worker.js, serviceWorkerRegistration.js`**: Files for setting up application to be a PWA (Progressive Web Application)
-   8. **`/themes.js`**: Global styling for fonts.
+   7. **`/themes.js`**: Global styling for fonts.
 Note that most components have their own module-scoped styling.

 3. **`/docs`**: Contains all relevant documentation files
 4. **`/lambda_functions`**: Contains the Lambda Functions for the proejct
    - graphQLMySQLResolver is the Lambda function that translates an AWS AppSync request into a call to the database
    - processImagesToValidate is the Lambda function that will move an image to a region where Rekognition is available
    - validateImageWithRekognition is the Lambda function that calls the Amazon Rekognition image processing API on user submitted images

 # Changelog